 If you have an automatic sprinkler system installed in your yard, you should have a good understanding of how sprinkler systems work so you can address problems when they occur.
-A sprinkler system malfunction can waste a lot of water or, conversely, cause the death of plants and grass from lack of water.
+A sprinkler system malfunction can waste a lot of water or, conversely, cause the death of plants and grass from lack of water (or too much water).
 On the other hand, if you don't have an automatic irrigation system, you might be surprised at how elegant and easy to install most systems are and thus decide to install one.
 However, it should be noted that the amount of digging involved pretty much disqualifies this as a DIY project, so you should look for a qualified pro to do the job.

 Like a hose and nozzle, a sprinkler system draws water from the home's water supply and relies exclusively on the existing water pressure.
 Instead of a flexible hose, a sprinkler system relies on a network of buried rigid pipes, usually made from PVC, and instead of a nozzle, it distributes water through sprinkler heads, of which there are many types.
 Control valves and a backflow preventer round out the list of sprinkler system components, and the valves are what makes an automatic sprinkler system automatic.

 An automatic sprinkler system relies on a network of underground pipes connected to 24-volt diaphragm valves that are controlled by an electronic control panel.
 When one of the valves gets the signal to open, water flows through the valve (at standard household water pressure) and into a network of branch pipes to the sprinkler heads.